APRO-com/ATTPs-sdk-java/README.md

 ```

 ## Contributing
-We welcome contributions!
-Please see the CONTRIBUTING.md for details on how to contribute to this project.
+Thank you for considering helping out with the source code!
+We welcome contributions from anyone on the internet, and are grateful for even the smallest of fixes!

+If you'd like to contribute to this project, please fork, fix, commit and send a pull request for the maintainers to review and merge into the main code base.

 ## License
-This project is licensed under the Apache License 2.0.
-See the LICENSE file for details.
+This project is licensed under the [GNU Lesser General Public License v3.0](https://www.gnu.org/licenses/lgpl-3.0.en.html).